platformsh/platformsh-docs/docs/src/guides/strapi/database-configuration/sqlite.md

 weight: -100
 toc: false
 description: |
-  Configure your strapi application to use SQLite database on Platform.sh.
+  Configure your Strapi application to use SQLite database on Platform.sh.
 ---

 Strapi uses SQLite database by default when it is run on a local machine.
 However, when creating a new Strapi project, there is the opportunity to use SQLite or a custom database installation (postgresql, mongodb, mysql).
 Since strapi uses SQLite by default, you do not need to do so much configuration, just follow these steps: